0x2bc/council/bwgl_job_description.md

 - Provide leadership and mentorship  to the engineering team, enhancing skills and knowledge.
 - Stay informed about blockchain technology trends to ensure Joystream DAO remains innovative and competitive.
 - Promote productivity and efficiency within BWG team.
-- Handle reporting, payroll, overall communication with the Council.
+- Handle reporting, payroll, and overall communication between the Council and Builders, as well as within the Builders Working Group.
 - Manage the BWG Notion page.
 - Manage the budget and monitor worker performance, ensuring optimal resource utilization.
 - Make personnel decisions, including the dismissal of non-responsive workers who do not meet performance standards.